knightofknee/developer-exercise/README.markdown

 Blackjack-
 Run blackjack.rb to run some tests
-Run runblackjack.rb to play a hand (or simulate a hand, if the middle section of code is not commented out)
+Run runblackjack.rb to play a hand in the console
+Run simBlackjack.rb to simulate games

+simClassesBlackjack.rb probably has the cleanest classes, while the others are based on user inputs through the console